ZuchnerLab/RExPRT/README.md

 ## Citation
-The [manuscript](https://www.biorxiv.org/content/10.1101/2023.03.22.533484v1) is currently available on bioRxiv until the review process is complete.
+The [preprint](https://www.biorxiv.org/content/10.1101/2023.03.22.533484v1) is currently available on bioRxiv until the review process is complete.

+RExPRT is provided under the terms and conditions of the MIT open-source license.